nisarhassan12/interface/README.md

 On pushes to the `development` branch, our staging environment is updated.

-On pushes to the `production` branch, our production environment is updated.
+On every weekday at 4:00 am PST, the production environment is updated with the latest commit from `development`.

 ## Graphql Codegen